 Myth Busting: USD & Cash are King

-Our USD did come in handy in a few situations and is good to have for an emergency, but since we live in Europe we found that Euro was just as easy to use, and we wished we had used Euro rather than exchanging Euro to USD and then USD to Som.Everyone that accepted USD also accepted Euro.To be honest, they probably would have even accepted AUD and GBP.
+Our USD did come in handy in a few situations and is good to have for an emergency, but since we live in Europe we found that Euro was just as easy to use.
+We wished we had used Euro rather than exchanging Euro to USD and then USD to SOM.Everyone that accepted USD also accepted EUR.To be honest, they probably would have even accepted AUD and GBP.